-One of the most important aspects of being human is that we form relationships with other non-kin individuals.
-In many Western societies, as soon as children enter preschools, they start to spend most of their waking hours interacting with their peers, becoming playmates with them, and forming friendships.
+One of the most important aspects of being human is that we form relationships with other nonkin individuals.
+In many Western societies, as soon as children enter preschools, they start to spend most of their waking hours interacting with their peers, becoming playmates with them and forming friendships.
 Similarly, adults spend much of their time at work, collaborating with coworkers and forming workplace friendships.
 How do social interactions emerge?
-Among the numerous individuals that children and adults encounter, whom do they choose to interact with?
+Among the numerous individuals children and adults encounter, whom do they choose to interact with?

-Past research has shown that these choices depend on both information about the social groups and information about the individuals.
+Past research has shown that these choices depend on both information about social groups and information about individuals.
 First, social group membership affects children's and adults' social preferences.
-Three- to 5-year-old children choose individuals of the same gender (Shutts et al., 2013), race (Kinzler et al., 2009), and those who speak the same language or have the same accent (Kinzler et al., 2007; Kinzler et al., 2009) as their friends.
+Children aged 3 to 5 years choose individuals of the same gender (Shutts et al., 2013) and race (Kinzler et al., 2009) and those who speak the same language or have the same accent (Kinzler et al., 2007, 2009) as their friends.
 Adults too are more likely to befriend others of the same race or ethnicity (Kao et al., 2019), and they evaluate others who speak the same language or have the same accent more positively (Dailey et al., 2005; Lambert et al., 1960, 1965).
 Second, children's and adults' social preferences are affected by individual characteristics.
-Infants and preschoolers prefer prosocial individuals over antisocial individuals (Hamlin, 2013a; Hamlin et al., 2007; Hamlin & Wynn, 2011; Van de Vondervoort & Hamlin, 2017), and they also prefer individuals with positive intentions over individuals with negative intentions, regardless of the outcome of their behaviors (Hamlin, 2013b; Heyman & Gelman, 1998).
-Adults also negatively evaluate antisocial behaviors and motives (Cushman,

-2008; Shultz et al., 1981) and prefer prosocial individuals as romantic partners (Fletcher et al., 1999).
+Infants and preschoolers prefer prosocial individuals over antisocial individuals (Hamlin, 2013b; Hamlin & Wynn, 2011; Hamlin et al., 2007; Van de Vondervoort & Hamlin, 2017), and they also prefer individuals with positive intentions over individuals with negative intentions regardless of the outcome of their behaviors (Hamlin, 2013a; Heyman & Gelman, 1998).
+Adults also negatively evaluate antisocial behaviors and motives (Cushman, 2008; Shultz et al., 1981) and prefer prosocial individuals as romantic partners (Fletcher et al., 1999).

-Thus, past research on adults' and children's social preferences has focused on categorical information about potential partners (e.g., partners who are either from their own social groups or other social groups, partners who are either prosocial or antisocial).
-However, social groups are not homogeneous (e.g., an individual from your own social group may be very different from you), and people's behaviors are not monotonic and stable (e.g., a playmate who is generally nice may not always be nice).
-We therefore ask: In addition to relying on categorical information about social groups or individuals, do adults and children also rely on statistical information about groups and individuals when choosing their social partners?
+Thus, past research on adults' and children's social preferences has focused on categorical information about potential partners (e.g., partners who are from either their own social groups or other social groups, partners who are either prosocial or antisocial).
+However, social groups are not homogeneous (e.g., an individual from your own social group may be very different from you), and people's behaviors are not monotonic and stable (e.g., a playmate who is generally nice might not always be nice).
+We therefore ask this question: In addition to relying on categorical information about social groups or individuals, do adults and children also rely on statistical information about groups and individuals when choosing their social partners?